Fanchengyan/data-downloader/README.md

 ### 2.1 Netrc

-if the website need logging,you can add a record to a `.netrc` file in your home
+If the website needs to log in, you can add a record to a `.netrc` file in your home which contains your login information to avoid supplying username and password each time you download data.

 To view existing hosts in `.netrc` file: